kubeshop/tracetest/docs/docs/tools-and-integrations/integrations/keptn.md

         - --wait-for-result
 ```

-This job will run Tracetest every time an event of `test-services` happens, listening to the event `sh.keptn.event.test-services.triggered` (event emitted by the `test-services` task on the `test-sequence` sequence).
+This job will run Tracetest every time a `test` event happens, listening to the event `sh.keptn.event.test.triggered` (event emitted by the `test` task on the `validate-pokeshop` sequence).

 5. Add this job as a resource on Keptn:
 ```sh